hotosm/ActivationCurriculum/recognize_achievements.md

 * [Quakemap.org](http://quakemap.org/) for coordinating needs reports after the Nepal Earthquakes
 * [GDAC Map](https://unosat.maps.arcgis.com/apps/webappviewer/index.html?id=b9f9da798f364cd6a6e68fc20f5475eb) for responding to the Nepal Earthquakes
 The Reporting Activator(s) are not creating these, but adding links to them on the Activation wiki-page and linking them in blog-posts, emails and other messaging.

+#### Review

+Reporting Activators are required to use a specific tool to recognize the achievements made during an Activation.

+* True
+* False